Translation Theories – Eugene Nida and Dynamic Equivalence

-The Translation Theories of American linguist and translation theorist Eugene Nida were among the most influenced theories in China since the 1980s.
+The Translation Theories of American linguist and translation theorist Eugene Nida have been among the most influential theories in China since the 1980s.
+Eugene A. Nida was America’s most prominent and influential linguist and translation theorist.
+As a linguist, Eugene Nida believed that translation is both science and art and more emphasis should be given to cultural context, meaning, and spirit of the text, instead of its word-for-word translation.
 His most notable contribution to translation theory is Dynamic Equivalence, also known as Functional Equivalence.

 The most important thing in translating is the message received by the audience.
 Messages that are significant in both form and content need not only to be understood but also to be appreciated.